Why CAPTCHA?

 Why Ask Leo! has no CAPTCHA (today)

-So, I take comments, but I currently don't use CAPTCHA.
-How's that possible?
+My website takes comments, but I currently don’t use CAPTCHA.
+How’s that possible?
+I do get a lot of spam.

-Because spammers aggressively and constantly change their approach, I'm not ruling out requiring CAPTCHA sometime in the future.
-But for now, things seem to be working well.
+Because spammers aggressively and constantly change their approach, I’m not ruling out requiring CAPTCHA sometime in the future.
+But for now, things seem to work well.

 The future

-CAPTCHA's future will be interesting.
-There's no doubt that image-processing software, and computers themselves, will become more powerful.
-Eventually, technology will be able to automatically decipher today's CAPTCHA images and techniques.
-Look for new approaches - hopefully still easy for humans to use - to prevent spammers from further automating their efforts in the future.
+CAPTCHA’s future will be interesting.
+AI can already automatically decipher many of today’s CAPTCHA images and techniques.
+Look for new approaches — hopefully still easy for humans to use — to prevent further automated abuse in the future.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.